 It seems counterproductive: taking your employees away from their current jobs to take a walk around the building, get a little exercise, or simply to move around for a while.
 In reality, getting your employees away from their desks and encouraging them to exercise for a little while can go a long way toward increasing their productivity.
 They'll return to their desks refreshed and ready to dive back in rather than staring at computer screens and counting down the minutes until the end of the day.

 Quick: what's in your vending machine?
 If your answer is, "mostly candy bars and soda," it's time to take a new look at your corporate wellness initiative.
 Support your employees' health goals by changing up the contents of your vending machines.
 When two o'clock rolls around and they're looking for a quick snack, give them healthy options instead of sugar-filled bars that will lead to a quick high and immediate slump.
 Great snack options might include nuts, granola bars, and trail mix alongside fruit and yogurt.
 It also helps to make these items cheaper than the less-healthy options if you can control the prices.
 When your employees reach for healthy snacks, they'll be more likely to give their bodies the fuel they need to keep pushing right on through that slump, working hard at what they do.

-Developing a corporate wellness program for your business isn't just a nice thing to do for your employees anymore.
+Developing a corporate wellness program and hiring wellness consultants for your business isn't just a nice thing to do for your employees anymore.
 In reality, it has significant returns that are well worth the cost and effort that your business will put into the endeavor.
 Healthy employees work harder, are happier, and are more likely to stick with your company long-term, making corporate wellness programs one of the smartest decisions your company will ever make.